timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
 MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
-Its primary purpose is to reduce administrative burdens, allowing musicians to focus on their creative work.
-The project aims to be a user-friendly, reliable, and scalable solution, aspiring to be an indispensable tool for managing all administrative aspects of a musician's career, increasing efficiency, and capitalizing on the growing independent artist market.
+The platform aims to reduce administrative burdens, allowing musicians to focus on creative work.
+It positions itself as a user-friendly, scalable, and indispensable tool to enhance efficiency and support independent artists in managing their careers.
+The business vision is to provide a comprehensive platform that empowers musicians to manage their careers efficiently, enabling them to focus on their creative work and become the leading solution for independent artists globally.

 ## User Preferences
 Preferred communication style: Simple, everyday language.